katasrofi/auto_filter_search/README.md

 pip install selenium
 `

+Or you can create new environment

+`
+python3 -m venv search

+source search/bin/activate

+pip install selenium
+`

 Download the driver, if you use firefox download the [geckodriver](https://github.com/mozilla/geckodriver/releases) and if you use chrome you can download [chromdriver](https://getwebdriver.com/chromedriver#stable)